 The Traeger Pellet Grill’s cooking area has a temperature sensor, or resistance temperature detector, that you need to monitor and keep clean from time to time.

 When the grill’s temperature sensor or resistance temperature detector is covered with smoke fumes or vapors, you will continue to get an incorrect temperature reading.
-In this way the consumption of pellets will be reduced to keep things running smoothly, eventually, the fire will be extinguished.
+In this way, the consumption of pellets will be reduced to keep things running smoothly, and eventually, the fire will be extinguished.

 Luckily, if you own a Traeger Pellet Grill, it has smart features.
 Everything may work fine but that doesn’t mean you should stop looking at this issue yourself.
 Also, read Best Pellet Grill Smoker

 How To Fix Sensor Problems